Part of national event to remember Parkland victims

 “We will not espouse any particular political views with this sharing but instead discuss the importance of elected representatives hearing from all of their constituents,” he wrote to parents.
 He said the district would supply materials for students to create cards of sympathy or support for the families of Parkland.

 A rally is planned for Memorial Park in Beacon on April 20, but Landahl said the district has no plans for that day, so students will not be allowed to leave class.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.